csomgyula/csomgyula.github.io/Bertrand_Chebyshev_theorem.md

 Statement B: there is no number between a number and its successor

-Statement B: 1 is the smallest natural number

-Statement C: 1+1 is the smallest natural number if we leave 1
+Statement C: there is no number below 1 + 1 except 1

 Statement D: if a number divides another than it is smaller than the other

+Statement E: 1 is not prime

 # Case 1